 PGNH GUN RAFFLES

 Pro-Gun New Hampshire (PGNH) offers frequent and generous gun raffles to our members.
-For current PGNH gun raffles, click here: PGNH GUN RAFFLES
+To buy raffle tickets, or just to see current PGNH gun raffles, click here: PGNH GUN RAFFLES

 How to contact your state legislators

 Fort Constitution Arms Collectors

 Pro-Gun New Hampshire's affiliate organization, Fort Constitution Arms Collectors, meets once a month.
 Those joining FCAC also become members of PGNH, and PGNH members receive a $20 discount on the initiation fee when they join FCAC.
 FCAC will hold its fifth semi-annual gun show in Concord on Saturday, March 15, 2014.
 See www.armscollectors.org.

 Attorney Evan Nappen, PGNH General Counsel, is on the radio, with live audio on the internet, every Friday morning from 11:05 to 11:30 a.m.
 Click here for details.

 Click here to see a list of anti-gun places and products to boycott, because supporting them supports gun control.
 Remind people that there's plenty of proof that so-called "gun free zones" are invitations to muggers, rapists, and deranged mass killers.